Understanding Jawline Sagging: The Relationship Between Genetics and Ageing

 As we age, multiple changes take place beneath the skin that contribute to jawline sagging:

 • Bone resorption, particularly in the jaw and chin, reduces the structural support of the lower face.
-This is probably one of the most significant and important changes.
+This is probably one of the most significant changes.

 • Fat redistribution, leading to volume loss in the cheeks and excess under the chin.